Smooth Gowdy symmetric generalized Taub-NUT solutions: The linear problem and global-in-time properties

 Using \eref{eq:Phis}, we find therefore in $\tilde\Sigma$

-Now we can investigate whether $\bPhi$ in \eref{eq:L2} and $\tilde{\bPhi}$ in \eref{eq:L2a} can be attached continuously to the corresponding solutions on $\Al$ and $\Ar$.
-This question is equivalent to the solvability of an algebraic system of $8$ equations.
+Now we can investigate whether $\bPhi$ in \eref{eq:L2} and $\tilde{\bPhi}$ in \eref{eq:L2a} can be attached continuously to the corresponding solutions on $\Al$ and $\Ar$, i.e.\ whether $\bPhi$ and $\tilde{\bPhi}$ are continuous at the points $C$ and $D$, see Fig.~\ref{fig:Gowdy}.
+This question is equivalent to the solvability of an algebraic system of $8$ equations, which involves the matrix components $\tilde C_1,\dots,\tilde C_4$ as well as the constant $a_0$ and the values $b_C$ and $b_D$ of the imaginary part of the Ernst potential at $C$ and $D$.
 It turns out that this system can be solved if and only if the initial parameters $b_A$ and $b_B$ satisfy

 (It was already discussed at the end of Sec.~\ref{Sec:EP} that the Ernst potential diverges at $C$ or $D$ if one of these conditions is violated.)
-The algebraic equations then fix the values of $b_C$, $b_D$ and $a_0$ in terms of the initial quantities $b_A$ and $b_B$,
+The algebraic equations then fix the functions $\tilde C_1(K),\dots,\tilde C_4(K)$ in dependence of our initial data as well as the values of $b_C$, $b_D$ and $a_0$ in terms of the initial quantities $b_A$ and $b_B$.
+In particular, we obtain

 With these results we can calculate the Ernst potential on $\Hf$.
 With the same considerations as in Sec.~\ref{Sec:EP} we obtain

 where

 Similarly to the discussion in Sec.~\ref{Sec:EP} we find that $\E\f$ is a smooth function on the entire boundary $\Hf$ (with our assumption \eref{eq:exceptionalcase}).